Last updated : April 14, 2025

 Random drug test

 A random drug test ensures that employees did not merely refrain from drug use during the applicant phase.
 It also helps to maintain higher workplace productivity, morale, and safety because employees know they are subject to a drug test at a moment’s notice.
-The Department of Transportation requires random drug tests, but some employers of the general workforce do so as well.
+The Department of Transportation requires random drug tests and some employers of the general workforce do so as well.

 Post-accident drug test